BushraYusufkhan/Project-Module/README.md

 ```
 ## Commands used for the phylogenetic tree:
 ### Extracting genes from Genbank files
-Below is a python script that you can use to extract genes from Genbank files, make sure to make changes to the script according to your need.
+Below is a Python script that you can use to extract genes from Genbank files, make sure to make changes to the script according to your needs.
+And Biopython should also be installed in your system.
 ```
 import os
 from Bio import SeqIO